rmraya/RemoteTM/README.md

 RemoteTM is a Translation Memory (TM) server designed for sharing the super fast Translation Memory engine included in [Swordfish IV](https://maxprograms.com/products/swordfish.html) in network environments.

+Thanks to its open [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer), you can use RemoteTM from Swordfish IV and from any other tool via Web Services.

 ## Requirements

 These applications are required to install and run RemoteTM Web Server: